aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/apply-wiener-filter-to-motion-images/_index.md

 {
 ```

-First, load the image you want to process using Aspose.Imaging.
-Replace `"your-motion-image.png"` with the actual filename of your motion image.
+Replace `"your-motion-image.png"` with the filename of the motion‑blurred picture you want to clean up.

-## Step 2: Cast the Image
+### Step 2: Cast the Image

 ```java
     // Cast the image into RasterImage
     RasterImage rasterImage = (RasterImage) image;
 ```

-Here, we cast the loaded image into a `RasterImage` for further processing.
+Casting to `RasterImage` gives access to pixel‑level operations required by the filter.

-## Step 3: Create Wiener Filter Options
+### Step 3: Create Wiener Filter Options

+Here we also demonstrate **convert image grayscale java** by enabling the grayscale flag.

 ```java
     // Create an instance of MotionWienerFilterOptions class and set the